tirfil/CNCLaserTools/README.md

 __laser_gcode_optimizer2__

-Improvement: process the objects as segments i.e with a start point and and end point.
+Improvement: process the objects as segments i.e with a start point and an end point.

 __gcode2laser__
 (python2)